alondahari/alondahari.github.io/_posts/ideas/2024-03-14-ssh-commit-signing-deep-dive.md

 Nice!
 The signature verification failed, which gives us confidence that if our commits will be tampered with in any way, the verification will fail.
 Any time the commit is changed (say, through a rebase), the commit has to be signed again, which requires the private key.

+#### Authentication

-2. **Authentication**: Let's say you are working on a project with a team of developers.
+Let's say you are working on a project with a team of developers.
 One of the developers is a malicious actor who commits code under your name.
 If you don't sign your commits, there is no way to prove that you did not commit the code.
 However, if you sign your commits, you can prove that you did not commit the code.